newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 SELECT * FROM pets;
 ```

-At this stage you will have your desired data in your database but peace of mind that you have a way of recovering if this accident happens again.
+Phew!
+Because we implemented data protection alongside ArgoCD, we will not only have our desired data in our database, but also peace of mind that we have a way of recovering if this accident happens again.

 ![](/images/posts/2024-04-25-integrating-backups-into-gitops/Picture11.png)